Beer goes great with anything, don’t you think? Especially while on vacation.

 Cervecería del Callejón

 Located in the heart of Old San Juan, Cervecería del Callejón is a small-batch artisanal brewery that gives bold, full-flavored twists to classic brews with tropical notes.
-Sit down in the cobblestone alley and take in the old-world ambience with their signature Rienda Suelta full-flavored IPA or seasonal Dinámica Fluida Saison in hand.
+Sit down in the cobblestone alley and take in the old-world ambiance with their signature Rienda Suelta full-flavored IPA or seasonal Dinámica Fluida Saison in hand.
 Looking for something seasonal?
 Try their Dinámica Fluida Saison in the summer months and the Callejón Oscuro during in winter.

 Rincón Beer Company